 The combatants act in their usual combat order, and may choose to roll either Strength or Agility + Close combat for their attacks.
 Any successes on the attack rolls may be allocated to different tasks, as the combatant sees fit:

-- To lower the opponent’s submission total.
+- To lower your own submission total.

 If either combatant’s submission total reaches 10, their opponent is considered to be pinned, and may only act to break the pin.
 This requires beating their opponent’s Defence on a grappling roll, after which combat returns to Fighting For Position.